EX38 Titles and Captions

 This weeks exercise is around restricting yourself with a ten second exposure.
 Personally, I will be exploring some colour abstracts with this restriction at the beach.
 But there are so many other things you can do with a set exposure length.
 Are restrictions good for creativity.
 I think so.

-EX30 Self Portrait
+Self Portrait

-EX29 Chiaroscuro
+Chiaroscuro

-This week we explore chiaroscuro, using strong directional lighting and high contrasts to show three dimensional form in our subjects.
+In this exercise, we explore chiaroscuro, using strong directional lighting and high contrasts to show three dimensional form in our subjects.
 Follow the link to read more about this technique and it’s implementation into photography.

-EX28 Emotional Colours
+Emotional Colours

-EX27 Calming horizontals
+Calming horizontals

 Horizontal lines calm viewers according to the theory.
 Let’s see what they do in your compositions?

-EX26 Seeking Critiques
+Seeking Critiques

-This week we will explore the gentle art of critique, and consider our mentors.
+In this exercise, we will explore the gentle art of critique, and consider our mentors.

-EX23 Talking about art
+Talking about art

 Learning to talk about your work and that of others is a key skill that needs practice.
 It can be learnt and developed.
-Identifying the underlying emotions, compositional foundations and intellectual stimulations of an artwork helps you produce better work.
+Identifying the underlying emotions, compositional foundations and intellectual stimulation of an artwork helps you produce better work.

-This week we will practice on our own photographs and the art of others.
+For this exercise, we will practice on our own photographs and the art of others.

-EX22 Blue and Yellow
+Blue and Yellow

-EX21 Limit your focal length
+Limit your focal length

-EX20 Odd numbers verse even numbers
+Odd numbers vs even numbers